 Metro water providers have their revenues supplemented by tax mill levies to help with renewable water investments.
 The charts below show the approximate impact this has on the cost of service for a typical residential customer based on the average median price of a home in Douglas County of \$456,013

-\Includes tax mill levy based on median home price distributed equally over 12 months.
-Green on the chart indicates South Metro Water Providers
+Includes tax mill levy based on median home price distributed equally over 12 months.

 Chart 6: Typical Monthly Summer Bill (15,000 gallons)